sergiye/authenticator/README.md

 ----

-## Author
+## Thanks

-Authenticator is based on WinAuth (written by Colin Mackie).
+Authenticator is based on open source WinAuth application written by Colin Mackie.

 ----